Are you considering becoming a dentist? There certainly are many reasons why one would want to choose dentistry as his or her profession.

-Helping people as a dentist
+1. Helping People as a Dentist

 As a dentist, there are many opportunities to help people.
 Patients come to us seeking our care.
 We have the knowledge and skills as dentists to help them and provide guidance for their oral health.

 While there are patients who say they “hate the dentist,” most patients are grateful for your care, especially when they are in pain.
 It is very satisfying helping a patient in pain or having a patient tear up because you’ve given him or her a more esthetically pleasing smile.

 Along with working with your hands, you have opportunities to be creative at times.
 Much of the time in dentistry, you are creating.
 There is also the artistic side of dentistry.
 I once worked with a dentist who looked at dentistry like she got to do arts and crafts all day!

-As a dentist, you often diagnose decay, remove it with a handpiece/bur, and then replace with a composite filling.
-There is something to be said for that immediate result and sense of accomplishment in doing so.
+As a dentist, you often diagnose decay, remove it with a handpiece/bur, and then replace it with a composite filling.
+There is something to be said for that immediate result and a sense of accomplishment in doing so.

 Most everyone knows dentists make a good living.
-I often feel that when I say I’m a dentist, people think dollar signs and not teeth.
+I often feel that when I say I’m a dentist, people think of dollar signs and not teeth.
 Dentistry definitely does provide a good income, particularly for the time worked.

-Freedom and flexibility
+5. Freedom and Flexibility

 As a dentist, you have many options of how you can choose to practice.
-You have the ability to own your own practice and be your own boss.
+You have the ability to own your own dental practice and be your own boss.
 You can choose to work for a company or DSO (corporate dentistry) or private practice.
 In each of those situations, you can practice solo or in a group with several other dentists.